-The United Nations Global Compact is the world’s largest corporate sustainability initiative.
 The UN Global Compact—Accenture CEO Study on Sustainability 2013 is the world’s largest CEO study on sustainability, representing CEO perspectives on what it will take to harness sustainability as a transformative force in the global economy—helping to put in place a new global architecture for corporate sustainability.

 Indeed, the CEOs see their companies stuck on a plateau of good intentions, uncertain of the way to the summit.
 But among sustainability business leaders, we see the beginnings of a collaborative, systems approach to sustainability, focused on the impact business can make.